-Super versatile, the best fleece jackets are warm, lightweight and quick-drying as well as being incredibly hard-wearing and easy to care for.
+Super versatile, the best fleece jackets are warm, lightweight, quick-drying, incredibly hard-wearing and easy to care for.
 You can wear a good fleece as an outer jacket when the weather is dry or use it as a mid-layer when it turns cold.
 And thanks to the popularity of outdoor clothing as fashion wear, you can look cool while feeling warm, even if you are roaming the streets and not the trails.

-Fleeces go well with the best base layers, or as a warm midlayer beneath the best lightweight waterproof jackets in the rain to keep you warm and dry.
+Fleeces go well with the best base layers and can be sandwiched between those and the best lightweight waterproof jackets in the rain to keep you warm and dry.
 The key to choosing the best fleece jacket is the material weight.
 Heavier fleeces are well suited for use as a top layer, while lighter weights are better for layering.
-And there are all manner of styles to choose from, starting with the basic zipped cardigan-style jacket and working up to more complex cagoule-style choices with plenty of extras such as hoods, thumb loops, integrated buffs and even pit zips.
+There are also many styles, starting with the basic zipped cardigan-style jacket and working up to more complex cagoule-style choices with plenty of extras such as hoods, thumb loops, integrated buffs and integrated buffs and even pit zips.

-Many of these extras may be surplus to your requirements, and may even get in the way; you don't really want a hood if you're planning to use your fleece as a layer, while thumb loops can be useful in some situations and utterly pointless in others.
-But we've gathered together a good selection of the best fleece jackets for you to choose from; scroll down to find the best option for you.
+Many of these extras may be surplus to your requirements and may even get in the way; you don't want a hood if you plan to use your fleece as a layer, while thumb loops can be helpful in some situations but utterly pointless in others.
+But we've gathered a good selection of the best fleece jackets for you; scroll down to find the best option.